To be eligible for unemployment benefit payments, you must:

 - You must be able and available for work each week.
 This means you have no illness, injury, or personal circumstances that would keep you from working full time.

-- Refusing an offer of work may result in denial of UI benefits.
+- Refusing an offer of work may result in denial of unemployment benefits.

 - If directed, report in person at least once to a Missouri Career Center or other designated office.
 The Career Centers offer free skills assessments, career readiness certificates, personal job search consultations, and many other helpful services.